bitshares/bitshares.github.io-old/_technologies/zh/dynamic-account-permissions.md

 ## Gathering Signatures

-One of the challenges that has made Multi Signature approaches difficult to use in the past is the act of gathering the required signatures was entirely manual or required specialized infrastructure.
+One of the challenges that has made Multi-Signature approaches difficult to use in the past is that the act of gathering the required signatures was entirely manual or required specialized infrastructure.
 Once you sign a transaction there is no ability to retract your signature and the last party to sign gains a slight advantage over the other parties.